What is branding?

 Many companies shoot themselves in the foot if employees do not follow established brand guidelines.

-Build brand guidelines or a style guide to ensure that everyone responsible for conveying your branding publicly knows how to properly put your brand in the public sphere.
+Build brand guidelines or a style guide to ensure that everyone responsible for conveying your branding publicly knows how to put your brand in the public sphere properly.
 Keep guidelines as specific as possible, and keep them documented and accessible to all of your staff.

 You worked hard to create your brand.
 Give your employees the tools they need so they don’t inadvertently go off-brand, and create internal checks so that you know your brand is applied correctly by all.